-OutWrite Newsmagazine is the University of California Los Angeles’ queer newsmagazine, aiming to educate on and validate the experiences and issues of all non-heteronormative identified individuals and allies of UCLA and Los Angeles, through student opinions and journalistic coverage, in a mission to expose and reverse homophobia and unite the queer community and its allies against these social injustices.
+OutWrite Newsmagazine is the official queer newsmagazine of the University of California Los Angeles.
+We aim to educate allies and validate the experiences of non-heteronormative identified individuals at UCLA and beyond through student opinion and journalistic coverage.
+Our mission is to expose, deconstruct, and reverse homophobia in order to unite the queer community and its allies against the social injustices facing our community.

-OutWrite, originally known as TenPercent, was established in 1979, becoming the first queer newsmagazine in the country.
+OutWrite, originally known as TenPercent, was established in 1979, becoming the first college queer newsmagazine in the country.
 The name TenPercent was chosen from the Alfred Kinsey’s study Sexual Behavior in the Human Male, which stated that ten percent of men identified as homosexual.
 In 2005, the magazine’s staff petitioned to change the name to OutWrite, due to the emphasis that the title placed on the white, gay male identity, and instead used a name, which better represents the queer community’s vast number of identities.
 Similarly in the past, the magazine referred itself as a LGBTQ magazine, but has since changed this label to queer.
-This change in the magazine’s self description, which shifts the emphasis of the community off of a group of dominant identities, unites our community under a single word, a single identity in which we all are united under.
-By no means does this change in label mean to diminish the many and wonderful identities of our community, but rather allow the celebration of these identities in a united front.
+By no means does this change in label mean to diminish the many individual identities of our community, but rather is the term that the magazine feels best represents its views at this time.
 OutWrite transforms and adapts itself to better represent and serve the queer community, changing its own identity as our community grows and changes itself.

 We encourage those who do not feel represented to get in contact with us at [email protected].